The best part of Eggs Benedict is the rich hollandaise sauce. So ditch the English muffin and use a quick low-carb bread instead!

 Make the hollandaise sauce:

-- Add the egg yolk, water, lemon juice, kosher salt, and cayenne pepper into a cup that just fits the head of an immersion blender.
+- Add the egg yolk, water, lemon juice, salt, and cayenne pepper into a cup that just fits the head of an immersion blender.
 I use a 16-oz coffee mug.

 - Cube the butter and place it in a glass measuring cup.
 Melt the butter in the microwave, in 30-second increments.
 The butter should be hot, not just melted - see notes below.